iliass-el/upgma/Readme.md

 # UPGMA Python Implementation

 This is an implementation of upgma (Unweighted Pair Group Method With Arithmetic Mean) hierarchical clustering method in python.
-The script generate a graphical view of the phylogenetic trees as well as print the tree in Newick format.
+The script generates a graphical view of the phylogenetic trees as well as print the tree in Newick format.

 # Requirement
 To visualize the phylogenetic tree you should install the ete3 toolkit.